Functional model

 THANK YOU!

-Many thanks to the exhibition team of Symeo GmbH from Munich for the trusting and appreciative collaboration.
-Especially the friendly and cordial personal contact as well as the creative freedom granted during implementation made this project a thoroughly enriching experience.
-A valuable cooperation that was positive in every respect.
+Many thanks to the trade fair team of Symeo GmbH from Munich for the trusting and appreciative collaboration.
+Especially the friendly and warm personal contact and the creative freedom granted during implementation made this project a thoroughly enriching experience.
+A valuable collaboration that was positive in every respect.

 Thomas Hörl